WORDS BY STEPHEN YU

 A rose-gold finish and crystal embellishments make this pendant a ladylike choice.

 Adding subtle details to a timeless stainless steel watch effectively communicates Vivienne Westwood’s sense of experimentation and playful rebellion.

 She’s taken a delicate rose gold-tone bracelet and made it cool with the addition of the signature orb.

 Silver rhodium gives this ring a utilitarian vibe that is only accentuated by the scrawled logo and irregular heart silhouette.

-Showcasing the designer’s unrivalled vision, these earrings capture the whimsy of ‘Alice In Wonderland’ with a snail motif that adds an idiosyncratic touch.
+Showcasing the designer’s unrivaled vision, these earrings capture the whimsy of ‘Alice In Wonderland’ with a snail motif that adds an idiosyncratic touch.

-An iridescent alabaster finish alongside a crystal-encrusted faux-gold pendant make this necklace a serious show-stopper.
+An iridescent alabaster finish alongside a crystal-encrusted faux-gold pendant makes this necklace a serious show-stopper.